uboslinux/ubos-website/content/docs/developers/setup/virtualbox.md

 ## Ongoing development work

-1. Run your Development VM
+1. Run your Development VM.

 1. Determine which UBOS Linux container to run: